Book a Tour →

 Story Bridge Adventure Climb

-The Gallery of Modern Art (GOMA) is the largest modern art museum in Australia outside of Melbourne, and it consistently punches above its weight with world-class international exhibitions.
-Admission to the permanent collection is free, and blockbuster touring shows (think major Monet retrospectives, fashion exhibitions, immersive digital art) attract visitors from across the country.
+The Gallery of Modern Art (GOMA) is Australia's largest modern art museum outside of Melbourne — consistently punching above its weight with world-class international exhibitions.
+Admission to the permanent collection is free, housing 20,000+ works with a significant First Nations and Asia-Pacific focus.

 4